Sofia (Battle Arena Toshinden): Critical reception

-She was also popular in Japan, with magazines Game Yuu II and Game Charge citing her as a frequent subject of cosplay.
-Magazine Jugemu found she was popular with men in Tokyo's Shibuya district, particularly due to her revealing attire and sexualized behavior but also her strong-willed character.
 Meanwhile,Virtual Idol magazine ran a six-page article on her and fellow character Ellis, examining both of them and feeling that their appeal arose from both how the Toshinden franchise had expanded their characters through supplemental media, but also how their 3D models made them viewable from every angle.
 They heavily praised the sex appeal of her design too, particularly the contrast between her large bust and slender figure, particular how the former made her feel visually overwhelming.
-While describing her as brutal, they felt she fit a "big sister" type of character too, and stated that while her personality was portrayed as a "queen" archetype her attacks also gave her a sense of elegance.
+While describing her as brutal, they shared Diànzǐ Yóuxì Ruǎnjiàns sisterly assessment of her character, adding that while in-game she was portrayed as a bit of a "queen" archetype, her attacks also gave her a sense of elegance.

+Masaru Goto of Heroine Games magazine observed the development of what he called polygon idols, or "polydols", in 3D gaming, and examined Battle Arena Toshindens female characters in this scope.
+While he felt early attempts at the concept were lacking, he saw Ellis and Sofia as the first real iterations of the concept and praised Takara's approach.
+While he expressed that Sofia did not reach the same cultural heights as Ellis, he saw her Toshinden 2 appearance as very popular with cosplayers, and felt her increasingly risque outfits made her the focus of attention between the two.
+In contrast, Electronic Gaming Monthly used her as an example of how female characters in video games were often sexualized for the sake of marketing, and how such painted an image of the video game industry as male-dominated.

 In an article for Game On!
 USA discussing the similarities between Sofia and fellow blonde female fighting game characters Sarah Bryant of Virtua Fighter and Nina Williams of Tekken, Roger Miller described her as the "prima donna of her game".
 Regarding her character design, he noted that while some had criticized her for having broad shoulders, he felt it was a welcome change to see more muscular women and femme fatale characters in gaming.
 He further observed that while her outfit had been criticized by some, it did not feel out of line when compared to how female characters in similar games dressed, referencing Chun-Li's attire directly by stating "At least Sofia doesn't have pom-poms on her head!"
 Website Kakuchopurei made a similar comparison, describing her as an answer to Sarah Bryant "but Russian" to compete directly with Virtua Fighter.
 They furthermore saw her as bringing diversity to the game, and the aspect that made Toshinden as a series truly memorable.